 - Sautéed Garlic Parmesan Green Beans

-And for dessert, check out our Authentic Key Lime Pie!
-We're in the Florida Keys and no meal is complete without the official pie of the great state of Florida!
+And for dessert, serve a slice of Authentic Key Lime Pie.
+We're in the Florida Keys, and no meal feels complete without the official pie of the state of Florida.

 FAQ

-Plain acorn squash has 40 calories per 100-gram serving.
+Plain acorn squash contains about 40 calories per 100-gram serving.

 Ingredients